This advice applies to England. Change country

 The local authority must give reasons for its decision if it decides you aren't homeless and tell you about the right to review a decision, or appeal it, if you live in Northern Ireland.

 The decision letter is known as a section 184 letter.

 If you disagree with the decision, you must request a review within 21 days of the date you receive the decision letter.

-If you are in this situation, you should seek advice, for example, from a Citizens Advice Bureau.
+If you are in this situation, you should seek advice, for example, from a Citizens Advice.
 To search for details of your nearest CAB including those that can give advice by e-mail, click on nearest CAB.